LEADERSHIP IN AMERICA’S LARGEST OFFSHORE DISASTERS

 No. Federal laws protect maritime workers from employer retaliation for filing a legitimate injury claim.
 If you are fired, demoted, or harassed after reporting an injury, you may have an additional legal claim for wrongful termination.

-https://youtu.be/QoguP09Bj2QThe time limit, or statute of limitations, varies.
+The time limit, or statute of limitations, varies.
 Jones Act claims generally must be filed within three years.
 However, claims under other maritime laws or against government entities may have much shorter deadlines.
 It is crucial to speak with an offshore accident attorney in Louisiana immediately to protect your right to file a claim.
-Watch our video to learn more.
+Watch our video to learn more about filing deadlines.

 You have the right to get a second opinion from a doctor of your own choosing.
 Company doctors may sometimes prioritize the company’s interests.
 Never agree to return to work if you do not feel you are medically ready, as it could jeopardize your health and your legal claim.